Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure: Evolution of Cosmological Observables

 \paragraph{\textbf{Dissipative variables: }}

-To better understand the nature of bulk viscous dissipation, we plotted the evolution of bulk viscous pressure and the bulk viscosity coefficient against the scale factor of the universe, using equations (\ref{pi}) and (\ref{zeta}) respectively.
-By analyzing the resulting figures (Fig. \ref{fig5sub1} and \ref{fig5sub2}), we observe that the bulk viscous pressure starts with a positive value in the early universe (singular at the Big Bang), vanishes at a specific redshift $z_s$ (the sign-switching redshift), and then flips to a negative value, gradually approaching zero from the negative side in the late universe.
-However, as seen in Fig. \ref{fig5sub2}, the bulk viscosity coefficient remains strictly positive throughout the evolution.
-This indicates that, unlike Eckart's theory, a positive bulk viscosity coefficient in TIS theory does not necessarily imply a negative bulk viscous pressure.
-Interestingly, due to the sign-switching behavior of $\Pi,$ it contributes to both the early universe's decelerated expansion and, after the sign change, the late-time accelerated expansion.
-Thus, in addition to the cosmological constant $\Lambda$ bulk viscous pressure plays a significant role in the transition from the earlier decelerated phase to the current accelerated expansion.
-Moreover, a positive gravitating nature of viscous pressure in the very early universe could also influence the rate of structure formation.
+The evolution of bulk viscous coefficient and the associated dissipative pressure are obtained by plotting Eqns. (\ref{zeta}) and (\ref{pi}) respectively.
+Accordingly, from the plot of bulk viscous pressure, i.e, from Fig. (\ref{fig3sub1}), we see that it evolves from a positive value in the early universe, decreases gradually to zero at a redshift $z_s$ (the sign-switching redshift), and then continues to decrease further to negative values.
+But, at a later stage, it achieves a minimum negative value from which it then starts increasing to finally approach the value zero at asymptotic conditions.
+On the other hand, from Fig. (\ref{fig3sub2}), we see that the bulk viscosity coefficient remains positive throughout the evolution.
+This means, a positive bulk viscosity coefficient does not necessarily imply a negative bulk viscous pressure.
+This is an interesting behavior as compared the conventional Eckart formalism of dissipative evolution, in which a positive viscous coefficient always implies a negative bulk viscous pressure.
+Hence, in the present case, owing to this sign-switching behavior, bulk viscous pressure can aid both, the prior decelerated expansion, and after the sign change, the late-time accelerated expansion.
+Thus, in addition to the cosmological constant, bulk viscous pressure also plays a significant role in initiating the transition from the earlier decelerated phase to the current accelerated expansion.

-In Sec. \ref{3} we already mentioned that, in a de-Sitter epoch described by cosmological constant $\Lambda$, one expects $\Pi$ to vanish.
-In the present model this indeed happens as $a \to \infty$.
-However, from Fig (\ref{fig5sub1}), such a vanishing nature of bulk viscous pressure is not apparent, and contrary to that, it seems as if the viscous pressure would attain a constant value in the asymptotic late phase.
-Vanishing nature of viscous pressure can be validated by analyzing the evolution of reduced bulk viscous pressure obtained by substituting (\ref{rhosol}) in (\ref{pi}) as,
+The asymptotic vanishing nature of viscous pressure is not fully apparent in the plot.
+However, it can be verified by analyzing the expression of reduced viscous pressure obtained by substituting Eqn. (\ref{rhosol}) in Eqn. (\ref{pi}) as,

-Then, by substituting the value of model parameters (D2) we find that, $\mathcal{N}_1\approxeq3.2\times10^{-4}$ and $\mathcal{N}_2\approxeq3$.
-From (\ref{pi2}), this indicates a diverging nature for bulk viscous pressure at the early big bang singularity and a near constant like behavior in the late-phase.
-However, since the exponent $\mathcal{N}_1$ is only approximately and not exactly equal to zero, the bulk viscous pressure is not a perfect constant but only a slowly decaying function of time.
-Consequently, as $z \to -1$, viscous pressure vanishes and Universe enters de Sitter epoch driven by cosmological constant.